CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

-# A Cost-effective device for Online AAD
+# Online AAD with Device Name

 We will propose a cost-effective device for online AAD library.
 It performs three functions required for online AAD experiment: EEG acquisition, Stimuli Presentation and Stimuli Trigger.
 To test this device, we conducted online AAD experiment using this device and custom-made code.